 Biking and walking

-As one of the more popular ways to get around, biking around the city is cheap but arduous, thanks to the many famously steep hills that San Francisco is known for.
-With a bike score of 77, you will often see bright green, bike-only lanes running next to busy streets — plus plenty of bike-share stalls located throughout the city.
+Biking, a popular way to get around the city, is cheap but arduous thanks to the many famously steep hills that San Francisco neighborhoods are known for.
+With a bike score of 77, you'll often see bright green, bike-only lanes running next to busy streets — plus, plenty of bike-share stalls located throughout the city.

-Although a progressively bike-friendly city, San Francisco is ideal for walking.
-With so many stores, restaurants and parks in such close proximity to each other, this city earned itself a walk score of 93.
+San Francisco is also ideal for walking, especially for renters in city-centric apartments.
+With so many amenities in proximity to area housing, this city earned itself a walk score of 93.

-At 24.7 percent higher than the national average, San Francisco is one of the most expensive places to receive healthcare.
-However, the upside to living in San Francisco is that you do have access to some of the nation's top doctors and treatment facilities.
+At 33.9 percent higher than the national average, the data says that San Francisco is an expensive market when it comes to healthcare.
+However, the upside to living in San Francisco is that renters do have access to some of the nation's top doctors and treatment facilities.

 Taxes in San Francisco

-California has a progressive income tax, with rates between 1 percent and 13.3 percent, separated into ten brackets.
-Lower earners pay a lower income tax while higher earners are in the upper end of the tax bracket.
+California also has a progressive income tax, with rates between 1 percent and 13.3 percent, separated into nine brackets.
+Making less money means paying lower income taxes while those with a higher salary should expect to sit in the upper end of the tax bracket.